 At the Preclinical PET Platform (PPP) of the Department of Medicinal Chemistry, we bridge the gap between basic research in medicinal chemistry and clinical application of molecular imaging using Positron Emission Tomography (PET) and Single Photon Emission Tomography (SPECT) with simultaneously performed X-ray Computed Tomography (CT).
 We develop PET tracers for preclinical validation using state-of-the-art in vivo and in vitro methodologies.
 Our scanners include an integrated animal PET/SPECT/CT for small animal imaging, a high resolution Hamamatsu PET brain scanner for larger animals, as well as access to a clinical PET/CT scanner in collaboration with Uppsala University Hospital.
+During 2014, Prof. Mats Larhed received a grant from Kurt and Alice Wallenberg Foundation to build a national platform for preclinical in vivo imaging - WIPPET.
+A main part of the grant consists of the procurement of a state-of-the-art small animal integrated PET/MR instrument, which will be installed during 2015.

 The main focus of PPP is on molecular imaging related to oncology, diabetes and neurodegenerative disorders, such as Alzheimer's disease (AD).
-Molecular imaging studies of other important diseases as well as radiolabelling technology studies have been performed during 2013.
+Molecular imaging studies of other important diseases as well as radiolabelling technology studies have been performed during 2014.